 Temperature and velocity

 Since KE = 2kT/3 and KE = ½mv², you can substitute for KE to get 2kT/3 = ½mv².
-Then, you can multiply by 3 and divide by 2k to get
+Then, you can multiply by 3 and divide by 2k to get:

 T = 3mv²/4k

-- T is measured in Kelvin
+- T is measured in degrees kelvin (K)

-- m is in kilograms
+- m is the mass of in kilograms

 - v is in meters/second